-- Industrial relations are basically a problem of human relations, and are influenced, if not conditioned, by all the complex circumstances that affect the latter. - While the apparent causes of good or bad labour management relations may not be difficult to classify, the real causes underlying outward and visible signs, over which there is seldom any unanimity, have their roots in historical,

-- political, socio-economic factors and depend upon attitudes of workers and employers. - Many times, work-stoppages which can be apparently ascribed to some simple demand, namely, economic or personnel, are found, on a deeper examination, to have complex roots in the social and cultural attitudes of the worker involved. - At times, though strikes take place because of certain economic demands, harmonious relations are not necessarily restored even after the monetary benefits demanded are granted to workers. - On the contrary, it is also possible that even without the apparent demand being satisfied or conceded, good relations are restored once the deeper cause, be it political, social or economic is properly tackled. - A change in the leadership in the workers' union or a change in the management may radically alter the basic relationship between the management and the workers.
+- Industrial relations are basically a problem of human relations, and are influenced, if not conditioned, by all the complex circumstances that affect the latter. - ☐ While the apparent causes of good or bad labour management relations maynot be difficult to classify, the real causes underlyingoutward and visible signs, overwhich there is seldom anyunanimity, have their roots in historical, po olitical, socio-economic factors and depend upon attitudes of workers and employers.
+Many times, work-stoppages which can be apparently ascribed to some simple demand, namely, economic or personnel, are found, on a deeper examination, to have complex roots in the social and cultural attitudes of the worker involved.
+At times, though strikes take place because of certain economic demands, harmonious relations are not necessarily restored even after the monetary benefits demanded are granted to workers.
+On the contrary, it is also possible that even without the apparent demand being satisfied or conceded, good relations are restored once the deeper cause, be it political, social or economic is properly tackled.
+A change in the leadership in the workers' union or a change in the management may radically alter the basic relationship between the management and the workers.
 As such, a particular state of industrial relations cannot be viewed in isolation from the political, social and economic characteristics obtaining therein nor the remedies to correct certain situations developed without giving due consideration to such factors.

-4. Socio-ethical approach

-- Labour-management relations survive within the social, economic and political structures of society. - The aim of labour-management relations may state as maximum productivity.
-This would lead to fast economic growth and considerable understanding among employers, workers and the government.

-5. Gandhian approach

-- Any industrial relation should be based on fundamental principles of truth and non-violence. - The worker is expected to seek redressal of reasonable demands only through collective action; he should avoid strikes and unionism.
+4. Socio-ethical approach It is based on the following assumptions: Labour-management relations survive within the social, economic and political structures of society.
+The aim of labour-management relations may state as maximum productivity. is would lead to fast economic growth and considerable understanding among ployers, workers and the government.
+5. Gandhian approach It is based on the following assumptions: Any industrial relation should be based on fundamental principles of truth and non-violence.
+The worker is expected to seek redressal of reasonable demands only through collective action; he should avoid strikes and unionism.
+Pı rinciples of Good Industrial Relations G ood industrial relations are based on the following principles: To provide fair redressal of employee grievance To provide satisfactoryworking conditions To pay fair and reasonable wages To develop infrastructure for training and education of employees